drozdziak1/drozdziak1.github.io/_posts/2017-03-02-DSP17-#1-the-kernel-role-in-OS.md

 However, their own creation - [Hurd][hurd] - was not yet ready to sufficiently bring the project to life.
 Thus, GNU/Linux was born.
-Within a couple years, the first distributions - [Slackware](slackware) and [Debian](debian) - appeared, with many others to come.
-Tux the Penguin has become its official mascot:
+Within a couple years, the first distributions - [Slackware](slackware) and [Debian](debian) - appeared, with many more to come.

 ![Tux](http://isc.tamu.edu/~lewing/linux/sit3-shine.7.gif)

+*Tux the Penguin has become Linux' official mascot*

 # Conclusion
 Linux proved itself over the years to be a reliable piece of software that